 - ARNA unit for students to access if they need support to attend main school lessons.

-- LSA Level 1 behaviour support TA to provide 1:1 and small group early interventions to reduce number of fixed term exclusions (from January 2019).
+- LSA Level 1 behaviour support TA to provide 1:1 and small group early interventions to reduce number of fixed term exclusions.

 - Disadvantaged attendance officer and mentor to improve student attendance figures and reduce persistent absence.

 - Year leader attendance analysis data + monitoring and intervention grid categorised to identify Disadvantaged student.

 - Year leader weekly attendance grid categorised to identify Disadvantaged student.

 Access to Learning Opportunities

 - Activities week

 - Enrichment trips

 - Resources for practical subject e.g. Food Technology, Art

 - Sports activities